Connect with us

 From indoor experiments, Zou found that “with the nanopowders, there are 2.9 times the formation of larger-size water droplets.”
 These nanopowders can also form ice crystals at warmer temperatures and less humidity than silver iodide.

-As Zou says, “if the material you are releasing is more reactive and can work in a much wider range of conditions, that means no matter when you decide to use it, the of success will be greater.”
+As Zou says, “if the material you are releasing is more reactive and can work in a much wider range of conditions, that means no matter when you decide to use it, the chance of success will be greater.”

 This episode was written and produced by Katie Flood.
 Mend Mariwany is the executive producer of The Conversation Weekly.
 Eloise Stevens does our sound design, and our theme music is by Neeta Sarl.